-Notably, whether there’s cancellation or refusal, the subclass of the visa and the availability of decision makers and the current case load of the tribunal.
+The hearing wait time can depend on the subclass of the visa, the availability of decision makers, and the current case load of the Tribunal.
 The AAT recently published processing times for decisions made over the last 6 months.
 According to the statistics, it appears that partner visa decisions take around 483 days on average and decisions related to temporary skills shortage work visa take around 400 days.
 Most decisions for other subclasses take a similar indicative period of time.
 However, bridging visa and visitor visa decisions are usually made within 40 and 264 days respectively.